cpiker/mbr88/README.md

 waits for a key press.
 Since it never auto-boots it's good for desktops, but not suitable for servers.
 Only partitions marked with the 0x80 bootable flag appear in the menu but up to *four* partitions may be simultaneously marked as bootable.
-The boot menu also allows for booting from a floppy even the machine autoboots to a hard disk first.
+The boot menu also allows for booting from a floppy even when the machine autoboots to a hard disk first.

 ## Patching Tool Usage